Vater Percussion

 Vater Percussion is an American manufacturing company based in Holbrook, Massachusetts.
 The company has always focused on percussion instruments, producing drum sticks, brushes and mallets.
-It was founded by Jack Adams, and is now run by his two grandsons Ron, Alan Vater.
+It was founded by Jack Adams, and later run by his two grandsons Ron and Alan Vater.

 Although the company began producing sticks in 1956, it did not officially become "Vater Percussion" until much later.